intake24/intake24/apps/docs/api/authentication.md

 Login endpoints issue JWT `access tokens` in response body. `Access token` is short-lived JWT and has to be included in `Authorization` header for specific endpoint.

 Response includes cookie with `refresh token`, which can be used to obtain fresh `access token`.
-By default, cookie is `http-only` (prevents to be read by javascript code) and `secure` (sent over https-only), please refer to [security configuration](/config/api/security#json-web-tokens) for more details.
+By default, cookie is `http-only` (prevents to be read by javascript code) and `secure` (sent over https-only), refer to [security configuration](/config/api/security#json-web-tokens) for more details.

 Combination of short-lived `access token` and long-lived `refresh token` is focused on security and usability within SPA applications.
 Moreover, account can be protected with multi-factor authentication, which is not suitable for `machine-to-machine` communication.